MY PREDICTIONS FOR NZ'S 2014 ECONOMY

 In other parts of the country and in certain suburbs in Auckland, where supply is a plenty, demand is dampened and the other 4 property fundamentals aren't working, I'd expect to see a cap, if not a decrease in house prices.
 A Buyer's market will prevail.
 This is especially so when you take into account interest rates movements.
 More on this later.

-.
-By reading this you will gain an understanding of property fundamentals and get a good idea of what to buy.
 The next question you should be considering is where to buy.
 Here's a tip - if you look at a city, there will be certain suburbs that have already experienced dramatic price increases in say the last 18 months.
 This frequently makes it harder to manage to purchase in those areas or not as an attractive economic proposition.
 If this applies to you, consider purchasing one or two suburbs out from the suburb that you actually want to purchase in.
 Identifying this suburb information is the key.
 I did this myself in 2013.
 Instead of buying in Remuera, I purchased a rental property in Meadowbank.
 Smart financial decision when it came down to rental income and expected capital gains over the long haul.
 Another tip is to bear in mind the time compass when purchasing realty.
-Read more in Money Secrets 101

 • Interest Rates